Sponsoring website: Emergency Boot CD

 SECINSPECT.EXE -TIME 64BitHex

 SIrun.bat is a simple Batch (*.bat) program you can use to automate running Sector Inspector on a Windows computer without having to open a Command Line Interface (CLI).
-We also decided to have it record the date and time it was run and to add subsequent runs to an existing file rather than overwrite it.
+You could use this together with the secinspect.exe file on a thumb drive as another useful tool to help your friends!
+We decided to not only have it record the date and time it was run, but also have it add subsequent runs to an existing file rather than overwrite it; thus preserving any past data, making sure you won't accidentally overwrite it.
 Just copy and paste the following lines into a text editor, such as Notepad, save the file as "SIrun.bat" in the same folder as secinspect.exe and either double-click on the Batch program (or use "Run") to execute it.
 Sector Inspector's output will then quickly appear in a NOTEPAD window:

 @echo off